Quantum-accelerated multilevel Monte Carlo methods for stochastic differential equations in mathematical finance: Payoff models of general SDEs

 \subsection{Monte Carlo method}

 For simplicity we assume that the costs of querying $O_I$, $O_W$, $O_{\P}$, $O_{\mu}$ and $O_{\sigma}$ are $O(1)$.
 For our quantum algorithms, we assume that the oracles can produce coherent superpositions corresponding to these distributions.
 This assumption can usually be satisfied, for example given a classical algorithm that generates samples based on uniformly random bits; see~\cite{montanaro2015quantum} for a discussion.
+In particular, note that we will not actually need to put the initial distribution (which may be quite complicated) into superposition -- the algorithm will compute $\E[\P(X_T)]$ for a given starting position $X_0$, and sampling $X_0$ can be performed classically.
 If a sample of $X_T$ generated by \eq{SDE} can be obtained with cost $O(1)$, the computational complexity of solving \prb{problem} equals the total number of samples required to estimate $\E[\P(X_T)]$ within $\epsilon$.
 While for general SDEs, the cost of simulating \eq{SDE} to calculate $X_T$ each time should be taken into account.

 For instance, we consider the widely used Milstein discretization with the step size $h$, giving

 where $k\in\rangez{n}$, where $n = T/h$.
 This has computational cost $O(1/h)$ to produce a sample $\widehat{X}_n$ that approximates $X_T$.
 Based on Monte Carlo methods \cite{KP13,KW09}, a simple estimation for $\E[\P(X_T)]$ is to generate $N$ samples, each independently outputs $\P(X_T)$, and then to produce an average, \be Y = \frac{1}{N} \sum_{i=1}^N \P(\widehat{X}_{n}^{(i)}). \ee Note that the mean-squared error can be decomposed as